ATA Carnet's - A passport for goods

 If the goods are not re-imported to the country of origin within the period agreed, then they will be deemed to have “entered the commerce of the destination country” and will become liable for duties and taxes as a permanent import.

-You can get Carnets for two, six or twelve months periods.
+You can get Carnets for two, six or twelve-month periods.
 It normally takes 5 days to apply for and receive an ATA Carnet, but there are also next-day express options.

 However, it’s wise to leave more time for application as The Chambers of Commerce, which issue the Carnet, may have questions which will need answering before you will be allowed to ship.